lisdude/toaststunt/docs/README.md

 **NOTE**: macOS users should instead use `make install PREFIX=/usr/local` in step 4.

+### Stuck seeding from /dev/random
+It can take some time to seed if your system is low on entropy.
+If you find startup hangs here, there are a couple of options:

+1. Install `haveged` to generate entropy.
+2. Edit `options.h` and change the value of MINIMUM_SEED_ENTROPY to something smaller, like 20.
 ## Support and Development

 Realtime support and collaborative discussion for ToastStunt primarily takes place on the 'toaststunt' channel on ChatMUD.
 Barring this, the [Miriani Message Boards](https://board.toastsoft.net/) are another good resource for assistance.